Ze'ev Ben-Haim: Biography

-Ben-Haim was born in Mościska, Galicia, then part of Austria-Hungary and now in Ukraine).
+Ben-Ḥayyim was born in Mościska, Galicia, then part of Austria-Hungary and now in Ukraine).
 Schooled in his youth by private tutors and later completing high school at a gymnasium, where he studied classical languages, he left Galicia to study on a scholarship at the Jewish Theological Seminary of Breslau and, in parallel, he studied at the Schlesische Friedrich-Wilhelms-Universität, where he received a doctorate in Semitic linguistics.
 He spent a year in Mandate Palestine in 1931, studying at the Institute of Jewish Studies at the Hebrew University of Jerusalem.
 He presented his work for his doctorate in 1932 on the subject of personal names in Nabataean epigraphy.
 In 1933, he received Semikhah (traditional rabbinical ordination) from the Jewish Theological Seminary of Breslau as well as the Ph.D."

 At the end of 1933 he immigrated to Palestine.
 The following year he was appointed secretary to the Hebrew Language Committee (forerunner of the Academy of the Hebrew Language), working closely with committee head Hayim Nahman Bialik in the last months before that poet's sudden death.
-Ben-Haim lectured in the Hebrew language at the Hebrew University of Jerusalem from 1948, becoming a full professor in 1955 and retiring in 1976.
+Ben-Ḥayyim lectured in the Hebrew language at the Hebrew University of Jerusalem from 1948, becoming a full professor in 1955 and retiring in 1976.

 Between 1955 and 1965, he was editor of Leshoneynu (Our Language), the principal periodical of the Academy of the Hebrew Language.
 In 1961 he was appointed vice president of the Academy of the Hebrew Language and, in the same year, was appointed to head the Historical Dictionary of the Hebrew Language project, serving in such capacity until 1992.
-In 1973, following the death of Naftali Herz Tur-Sinai, Ben-Haim was appointed as the second president of the Academy of the Hebrew Language, holding that post until 1981.
-Ben-Haim lived in Jerusalem until his death at the age of 105.
+In 1973, following the death of Naftali Herz Tur-Sinai, Ben-Ḥayyim was appointed as the second president of the Academy of the Hebrew Language, holding that post until 1981.
+Ben-Ḥayyim lived in Jerusalem until his death at the age of 105.